 - Students will take mock examinations in January of Year 12 and if their results are predicting grades of D or E, they will be entered for AS at the end of Year 12 and will be able to continue to the full A level if they gain a grade D

 - We will decide during the course of the year in which subjects, students will take AS levels based on best advice at the time.

-- Students achieving an average GCSE score of above 6 should be considering 4 A/AS Levels.
+Students achieving an average GCSE score of 6 or above should be considering 4 A Levels.

-- Students attaining an average GCSE score between 5 and 6 should not normally be doing more than 3 A/AS Levels.
+• Students attaining an average GCSE score between 5 and 6 should be considering 3 A Levels.